How To Stop Being Codependent And Overcome Codependency

 • A history of trauma or abuse

 Codependency can be a personality type rather than only a relationship dynamic.
-Growing up in a dysfunctional family or one that fails to provide secure attachment may lead children to experience low self-esteem, neuroticism, and a compulsive desire to please people.
+It can often be associated with various risk factors.
+For example, growing up in a dysfunctional family or one that fails to provide safe attachment may lead children to experience low self-esteem, neuroticism, and a compulsive desire to please people.

 According to an analysis of individuals with self-identified codependent personalities, a reduced sense of self, extreme emotional, relational, and occupational imbalance, and problems related to control and abandonment during childhood drove codependent behavior.